 Da Nang is popular for many ancient Buddhist pagodas and markets around it.
 The city, in its earliest form, dates back to the end of French colonial rule Vietnam.
 During the Vietnam war, it was also one of the first cities where US military forces landed to fight against the native soldiers.
+There are a plethora of places to visit in Da Nang that carry the baggage of the past.
 Marked with rebellions, war, and blood, Da Nang has now risen above its past to become one of the major tourist centers of South Vietnam.
 Today this port town has a different story to tell.

 10 Best Places To Visit In Da Nang

 It is a city with a vast history to tell and those who have the ear for it will find plenty to interest them in Da Nang.
-Here is a complete list of the places you must visit while you travel to the city of Da Nang:
+Here is a complete list of the places to visit in Da Nang.
+Take a look and decide accordingly where you want to go and your accommodation options:

 1. My Khe Beach